 [Optional] Prize Pool.
 At the beginning of each season, members have the option to put money into the League's Prize Pool.
 At the end of the year, members who participated in the prize pool are eligible to win prizes purchased from the total funds accumulated.
 Not participating in the prize pool will not, in any way, prevent a member from playing any games, attending any events, or winning any of the regular league awards.

 Attendance.
 League play nights during an 11 month "season" (Jan - Nov) are officially every second Friday (bi-weekly).
-A few days before every game night an email is sent reminding members of the upcoming event (if they are registered for automated emails).
+A few days before every game night a reminder email is sent out reminding members of the upcoming event (if they are registered for automated emails).
 It is the member's responsibility to respond in the appropriate event forum if they plan to attend before the RSVP deadline or else it will be assumed they are not attending.
 Because this is a league environment, we do expect our members to attend at least one of the official club events every three months.
 Beyond the minimum expectations, everyone in the club is welcome and encouraged to attend as often as possible.
 If at least 4 people are not signed up for a league play night, it will be cancelled.

 Judges.
 Each league play night (and especially tournament nights) one member per table will be assigned as a "Judge", meaning they are responsible for reading the rule book and making final calls on any rule disputes.
 On practice nights, the owners of the games are automatically judges.

 Mandatory Bonus Fun

 Promotional Events.
 The EBGL is always looking for gaming industry and local game store sponsors and/or partners.
 We will, occassionally, work with our sponsors to promote their products/stores in return for certain benefits to our club members, such as free advertising, tournament and door prizes, discounts, and more!
 For example: recently we teamed up with the Edmonton Oilers/Oil Kings to host the first ever Board Game Bonanza event at Rexall Place.
 Member involvement in these events is strongly encouraged and will always count towards their league rating.